brianwiggins/brianwiggins.github.io/index.md

 ## Welcome to Brian's github page

 If you've made it this far, you're probably interested in Brian's professional ability.
-Unfortunately, you'll have to learn about his interests and hobbies and interests first.
+Unfortunately, you'll have to learn about his hobbies and interests first.

 ### About Brian